Pay cards are an excellent new option for a non-represented employee who doesn’t want to use a conventional bank account.

 Pay cards will be issued directly through ADP and will be personalized with your name.
 There is not an employee fee to set up and use pay cards when using an in-network financial institution.

 To sign up, you will need to complete a consent form and provide a social security number.
-Sign up will be available after UCPath goes livel.
-Pay cards will also be used for emergency payments and off-cycle reimbursements.
+Sign up will be available after UCPath goes live.
+Pay cards will also be used for emergency payments.
 These temporary pay cards will not be preprinted with employee names.
+There will also be an off-cycle reimbursement option.

 Other important changes coming to pay: